Honeyguide: Profile and Information

 They also feed on waxworms, which are larvae of the Waxmoth Galleria mellonella, on bee colonies, and on flying and creeping insects, spiders, and occasional fruits.
 Mixed-species feeding flocks accompany many animals.

-Honeyguides are named for a remarkable habit seen in one or two species: leading humans to bee colonies.
-If the hive is opened and the honey is taken, the bird feeds on the remaining larvae and wax.
+Honeyguides are named for a remarkable habit in one or two species: leading humans to bee colonies.
+The bird feeds on the remaining larvae and wax if the hive is opened and the honey is taken.

-This behaviour is well studied in the larger honeyguide; some authorities (following Friedmann, 1955) note that it also occurs in the scaly-throated honeyguide, while others do not agree.
+This behavior is well studied in the larger honeyguide; some authorities (following Friedmann, 1955) note that it also occurs in the scaly-throated honeyguide, while others do not agree.

 Wild honeyguides have shown the ability to understand a human call to assist them in finding honey.

-Some scientists claim that honeyguide co-evolution with humans dates back to the stone tool that made the human ancestor Homo erectus about 1.9 million years ago.
+Some scientists claim that honeyguide’s co-evolution with humans dates back to the stone tool that made the human ancestor Homo erectus about 1.9 million years ago.

 Despite common belief, there is no proof that honeyguides guide the honey badger; while there are videos about this, there is no evidence.